 \subsection{Hierarchical exchange rules}

-As already mentioned, applying proposition~\ref{prop:non-autarkic-and-non-bossy} to group-strategy-proof and efficient mechanisms ensures that in sucha mechanism, each agent has as much freedom, in the cardinal sense, as power over all others together.
-By further restricting our scope to hierarchical exchange mechanisms, i.e. by adding the reallocation-proofness condition to efficiency and group-strategy-proofness, we uncover a more precise link between freedom and power (this time power over another individual agent).
+As already mentioned, applying proposition~\ref{prop:non-autarkic-and-non-bossy} to group-strategy-proof and efficient mechanisms ensures that in such a mechanism, each agent has as much freedom, in the cardinal sense, as power over all others together.
+If we focus on hierarchical exchange mechanisms, i.e., if we impose reallocation-proofness alongside efficiency and group-strategy-proofness, we uncover a direct link between freedom and power (this time power over another individual agent).

 \begin{proposition} Consider a hierarchical exchange rule $\phi$ for a set $N$ of agents, a preference profile $R$, and two agents $i,j \in N$.
-The following statements are equivalent: \begin{enumerate} \item[(i)] $i$'s menu is a superset of $j$'s: $\mathcal{M}_{i|i}^\phi(R_{-i}) \supseteq \mathcal{M}_{j|j}^\phi(R_{-j})$, \item[(ii)] has power over $j$: $|\mathcal{M}_{i|j}^\phi(R_{-i})| > 1$, \end{enumerate} \end{proposition} \begin{proof}
+The following statements are equivalent: \begin{enumerate} \item[(i)] $i$'s menu is a superset of $j$'s: $\mathcal{M}_{i|i}^\phi(R_{-i}) \supseteq \mathcal{M}_{j|j}^\phi(R_{-j})$, \item[(ii)] $i$ has power over $j$: $|\mathcal{M}_{i|j}^\phi(R_{-i})| > 1$, \end{enumerate} \end{proposition} \begin{proof}

 $(i)\implies(ii)$: see Lemma~\ref{lemma:menu-inclusion-implies-power} above.